Plan Your Visit: The Best Christmas Markets In Canada (2025 Update)

 Montreal Christmas Markets

 There are two Christmas markets that we visited and can recommend in Montreal.
 The first is the Great Montreal Christmas Market which is in the city in the Quartier des Spectacles.
-It runs for about a month from late November to late December and is totally free to visit.
+It runs from November 21st 2025 until January 4th 2026 and is totally free to visit.
 There’s live music and lots of chalets with local food, drinks and arts and crafts.

-The second is the Montreal Christmas Village which also runs for a month from late November to late December.
+The second is the Montreal Christmas Village which also runs for around a month from November 27th until December 21st.
 It’s a bit further out of the city than the other market, but is still easily accessible by public transport.
 The village has about 60 stalls with both hot food, drinks and local products and is free to visit.
 Outside there’s a little Christmas tree market which is cool to wander through.
 It’s also located outside Marché Atwater which is worth visiting as well.
 It is an all year round market with spices, fruits and vegetables and other speciality food.

 Of course there are so many other markets around the holiday season in Montreal that we didn’t visit.
-Firstly there’s the Verdun Holiday Market which is free and runs for a week in one of the nicest neighbourhoods in Canada.
-Then there’s the free Holiday Market at Locoshop Angus that runs over two weekends in November.
-There’s also the Montreal Craft Show or the “Salon des Métiers” which runs for 10 days in December but does cost $10 CAD each.
-Lastly there’s the Vegan Christmas Market over one weekend in December that also has free entrance!
+Firstly there’s the Verdun Holiday Market which is free and runs for a weekend from December 5th to 7th.
+It’s also in one of the nicest neighbourhoods in Canada!
+Then there’s the free Holiday Market at Locoshop Angus that runs over two weekends in November, on the 15th-16th and 22nd-23rd.
+There’s also the Montreal Craft Show or the “Salon des Métiers” which runs from December 11th to 21st, but does cost $15 CAD each.
+Lastly there’s the Vegan Christmas Market over one weekend on the 6th to 7th of December that also has free entrance!

 People walking through the Christmas village in Montreal, Canada.
 On either side of the path people are walking are wooden huts with green plants on top and city buildings in the background "Plan Your Visit: The Best Christmas Markets In Canada"